3rd WIENER KLASSIK

 Inspired by the Spirit of Mozart, Haydn & Beethoven

-Piano - Violin - Cello - Voice - Wind Instruments - Piano 4 Hands - Chamber Music
+Piano - Strings Instruments - Voice - Wind Instruments - Piano 4 Hands - Conducting - Chamber Music

 The Wiener Klassik International Soloists Competition invites talented musicians from around the world to showcase their artistry in the heart of classical music in Vienna.